How Do I Get Help?

 Does the College provide software to protect my computer from viruses and malware?

-ITS equips all College-owned devices with endpoint protection.
-See Endpoint Protection for more information.
+Yes, ITS equips all College-owned computers with endpoint protection.

 Additional Security Resources and Information